-Dr. Sadiq is a board-certified neurologist with residency training in Internal Medicine in England, and in Neurology at the University of Texas, where he was elected to the Alpha Omega Alpha Honor Medical Society.
+Dr. Sadiq, a native of Kenya, is a board-certified neurologist who completed medical school at the University of Nairobi and residency training in Internal Medicine in Kenya and in England.
+He then completed a residency in Neurology at the University of Texas, where he was elected to the Alpha Omega Alpha Honor Medical Society.
 From 1988-91, he trained as a research fellow funded by a Dana Fellowship award and an MDA Fellowship in Neuroimmunology at Columbia University in New York.
 From 1992-98, he was Assistant Professor of Neurology at the Neurological Institute at Columbia University, where he served as Associate Director of the MS Clinical Program.
 In 1998, he became Director of the MS Research and Treatment Center at St. Luke's-Roosevelt Hospital in New York.
 From 2000-2005, he served as Chairman of the Department of Neurology at St. Luke's-Roosevelt, with faculty appointments at Columbia University and Albert Einstein College of Medicine.

 America's Top Doctors: 14th Edition, 13th Edition